13 unlike Moses, who put a veil over his face so that the children of Israel could not look steadily at the end of what was passing away.

 The nature of spirituality in the administration of grace is superior to that of the Law.

-Christians can observe God’s glory more fully in the New Covenant because it is permanent; it will not fade away like with Moses.
+Christians can observe God’s glory more fully in the New Covenant because it is permanent; it will not fade away as it did with Moses.
 Christ fulfilled the Law on behalf of the Christian (Ro 10:4).
 There is no further need to measure up to the Law because our Lord did that for us.
 He made us worthy to receive God’s glory.

 However, Christians who have hardened hearts toward what Christ did for them cannot grow in God’s glory.